ahampriyanshu/ahampriyanshu.github.io/_posts/2025-10-01-experiment-with-equity-markets.md

 - **Primary Market:** Zomato IPO (2021) - Company [raised ₹9,375 Cr](https://www.chittorgarh.com/ipo/zomato-ipo/1126/) directly from investors
 - **Secondary Market:** You buying Zomato shares today on NSE - Money goes to the seller (and not Zomato)

-### Types of Accounts

-To invest in stocks, you need three interconnected accounts:

-**1. Trading Account** - Your execution gateway where buy and sell orders are placed through your broker.

-**2. Demat Account** - Digital vault storing your securities in dematerialized form, maintained by depositories (NSDL or CDSL).

-**3. Savings Account** - Fund source for purchases and destination for sale proceeds.

-> **Note**: Most brokers now offer 3-in-1 accounts integrating all three components for seamless transactions.
-Opening both the demat and trading account with the same broker ensures smooth and seamless transactions.
-You can buy/sell stocks and have them automatically credited or debited in your demat account without manual transfers.

 ### Types of Orders

 | Order Type | What It Is | Execution | Example | When to Use | Risk/Note |